 Surgery is an option for men with moderate-to-severe symptoms who have not been helped by medication.
 There are many types of surgical treatment for BPH.
 Transurethral resection of the prostate (TURP) is the standard procedure, but less invasive procedures, particularly those using heat or lasers to destroy prostate tissue, are becoming more common.

-The most common reason for choosing surgery is obstruction of the bladder outlet, which causes urinary retention.
+The most common reason for choosing surgery is obstruction of the bladder outlet caused by an enlarged prostate, which causes slowing of urinary stream or even urinary retention.
 Surgery may also be a reasonable option when BPH is clearly related to one or more of the following conditions:

 - Recurrent urinary tract infection.